-American Woodmark Corporation ("American Woodmark," the "Company," "we," "our" or "us") manufactures and distributes kitchen, bath, and home organization products for the remodeling and new home construction markets.
-Its products are sold on a national basis directly to home centers, builders, and through a network of independent dealers and distributors.
-The Company operates within a single reportable segment primarily within the U.S.; long-lived assets and sales outside the U.S. are not significant.
+American Woodmark Corporation ("American Woodmark," the "Company," "it," "we," "our" or "us") manufactures and distributes kitchen, bath, and home organization products for the remodeling and new home construction markets.
+Our products are sold on a national basis directly to home centers, builders, and through a network of independent dealers and distributors.
+The Company operates as a single reportable segment primarily within the U.S.; long-lived assets and sales outside the U.S. are not significant.
+See Note Q - Segment Information for further discussion.